Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 `AxiomRemoteViewportServer` is now the primary remote viewport prototype.
 It runs the authoritative headless session, serves a browser client over HTTP, streams JSON control/events over WebSocket, and pushes binary JPEG viewport frames over that same WebSocket connection.

+The current slice also adds an encoder-first H.264 path on macOS.
+Encoded packets are produced through the same endpoint seam and exposed as diagnostics through the headless server, while the temporary browser UI continues to use the existing JPEG viewport path.

 ## Current Status

 - Status: working prototype